-- Workshops and Panels: After review, the abstract's primary contact will receive an email notification indicating the abstracts acceptance or rejection by November 17, 2020.
-Registration for the Annual Meeting must be submitted by April 30, 2021 (early bird registration deadline), to ensure inclusion in the Annual Meeting program. - Oral, Vignette and Poster Presentations: After review, the abstract's primary contact will receive an email notification indicating the abstract's acceptance or rejection by February 1, 2021 (1st call) or April 2, 2021 (2nd call).
-Registration for the Annual Meeting must be submitted by April 30, 2021 (Early Bird Registration Deadline), to ensure inclusion in the Annual Meeting program.
+- Workshops and Panels: After review, the abstract's primary contact will receive an email notification indicating the abstracts acceptance or rejection by November 24, 2023.
+Please check your spam folder if you have not received an abstract update.
+Registration for the Annual Meeting must be submitted by March 28, 2024 (early bird registration deadline), to ensure inclusion in the Annual Meeting program. - Oral and Poster Presentations: After review, the abstract's primary contact will receive an email notification indicating the abstract's acceptance or rejection by January 31, 2024.
+Please check your spam folder if you have not received an abstract update.
+Registration for the Annual Meeting must be submitted by March 28, 2024 (Early Bird Registration Deadline), to ensure inclusion in the Annual Meeting program.